Jesse Laslovich

-Jesse A. Laslovich (born October 3, 1980) is an American attorney and politician who served as the United States Attorney for the District of Montana from 2022 to 2025.
+Jesse Anthony Laslovich (born October 3, 1980) is an American attorney and politician who served as the United States Attorney for the District of Montana from 2022 to 2025.
 He previously served as a member of the Montana House of Representatives and Montana Senate.

 Early life and education

 Laslovich was born and raised in Anaconda, Montana.
 After graduating from Anaconda High School, he earned a Bachelor of Arts degree in political science in 2003 and his Juris Doctor from the University of Montana in 2006.

 Career

 Laslovich has worked as an attorney for Datsopoulos, MacDonald & Lind PC of Missoula.
 He was an adjunct professor at the University of Montana School of Law.
 Laslovich was assistant attorney general to Montana Attorney General Mike McGrath.
 He later served as chief legal counsel to the Montana state auditor.
 In this role, he co-prosecuted several Ponzi schemes.

 Montana legislature

 In 2000, Laslovich was elected to the Montana House of Representatives, becoming the second-youngest person ever elected to the Montana Legislature.
 In 2004, he was elected to the Montana State Senate where he represented SD 43 until 2010.
 During his time in the Montana Senate, he chaired the Senate Judiciary and Ethics Committees and served as assistant Democratic leader.

 In 2007, Laslovich supported and voted unsuccessfully to pass out of committee SB 290 the "Implement National Popular Vote Act", which would have entered Montana into a pact to award the state's three electoral votes to the winner of the national popular vote, regardless of the Montana popular vote.

 Laslovich resigned from the Montana Senate on February 10, 2010, to become chief legal counsel to Montana State Auditor Monica Lindeen.